jimangel/k8s-2-gsm/README.md

 - output yaml/readme help to files vs. stdout
 - account for networking failure / retries
 - for the day-2-day use, maybe switch to "roles/secretmanager.secretAccessor"

+## Disclaimer

+This is not an official Google project.